To work in the security industry in the ACT you need a licence. Access Canberra issues licences under the Security Industry Act 2003.

 Security licences are issued for 1 or 3 years.

-Apply for or renew a security licence
+Apply for or renew a master or training security licence

-Apply for a Security temporary licence
+Apply for a security temporary licence

-1. Use the Application for security temporary licence (PDF 338KB) (Word 98KB) form and attach all necessary documentation.
+1. Use the Application for security temporary licence [PDF 338KB] [Word 98KB] form and attach all necessary documentation.

-2. Email your application to citl@act.gov.au.
+2. Lodge your application online.

 3. Pay the fee using the Security Licence Payments form.

-Apply for a Security temporary visitor licences
+Apply for a security temporary visitor licence

 1. Use the applicable form and attach all necessary documentation:

-2. Email your application to citl@act.gov.au.
+2. Lodge your application online.

 3. Pay the fee using the Security Licence Payments form.